 Should we ask you to provide certain information by which you can be identified when using this website, then it will only be used in accordance with this privacy statement.

-Churches Together in Britain and Ireland may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-This policy was last updated on 14 March 2018.
+CTBI may change this policy from time to time by updating this page.
+You should check this page to ensure that you are happy with any changes.
+This policy was last updated 4th April 2018.

 What we collect and how we use the information